Heramb-Acharya/Pull-Request---Guidewire/README.md

 ### 9.1 The Differentiation Problem: Stranded Worker vs. Bad Actor

 Simple GPS verification cannot tell apart a genuinely stranded Arjun from someone sitting at home running a spoofing app.
-GigShield solves this through behavioural consistency scoring across multiple independent signals, not location data alone.
+Rakshak solves this through behavioural consistency scoring across multiple independent signals, not location data alone.

 A real delivery worker stranded in a flood zone behaves in a specific, measurable way: